mixmaxhq/erik/README.md

 ### Etymology

-Erik is the name of the Phantom in _Phantom of the Opera_ :D
+Erik is the name of the Phantom in _Phantom of the Opera_ :D. This library used to use PhantomJS instead of Headless Chrome.